dBeker/Faster-RCNN-TensorFlow-Python3/README.md

 7. Run train.py

 Notify me if there is any issue found.
-Please note that, I have compiled cython modules with sm61 architecture (GTX 1060, 1070 etc.).
-Compile support for other architectures will be added.